 However, if you fall into this situation, why wait for the agencies to find a way to assess your risk?
 Start building your own credit history and show potential lenders that you pose a relatively low credit risk — otherwise, you may have a harder time acquiring a loan when the stakes are higher.

 One of the simplest ways to establish credit is to get a secured credit card, which acts like a traditional credit card, but is backed by a cash deposit.
 The cash deposit removes the need for a credit score.
+"With the secured card, basically you give money to the bank and they give you a credit card with that same money back on the card," explains NerdWallet Credit and Banking Expert Sean McQuay.
+"As long as you pay off that credit card balance in full every month, you are building your credit."
 Use a secured card wisely by spending well below the credit limit and paying the bills promptly each month, and in a relatively short time, you will have a reportable credit history.
 Before signing up for a card, verify that the card issuer reports that card to the credit bureaus — not all cards are reported.

 You can also become an authorized user on another person's card or get a co-signer with a loan to build credit, but those paths bring other people into your credit-building process.
 Be sure that both you and the other party understand the risks involved before following this path.

 Consider investigating options at your local credit union.
 You may qualify for membership in a credit union that has embarked on a credit-invisible loan program per the NCUA's outline.
 Even without a targeted program, credit unions are more likely to be willing to take a risk on your incomplete record if you have some alternative measure of your creditworthiness.
 "Credit unions generally have a mentality of people helping people," says Adam Carroll, Founder and Chief Education Officer of National Financial Educators.
 "As a result, they're offering products and services that a bank may not offer."